5 Ways to Relieve Aching Legs at Night

 Causes of Aching Legs

-The first step to treating aching legs at night is to identify potential causes.
+When you legs are hurting at night, the first step to treating thise aching legs is to identify potential causes.
 Here are some of the most common conditions that can potentially lead to aching legs:

 - Nervousness and restless leg syndrome usually result in legs that feel heavy, jittery and shaky.
 Moving usually helps shake out these symptoms (more on solutions in the next section).